sciabarra/AgileSites/doc/tutorial/Configuration.md

 ## Choose a name and a prefix

 The first step is naming your site.
 Here I am assume your choice was **MySite**.
-Of course you need to change examples accordingly to your decision.
+Of course you need to change examples accordingly to your decision if you choose a different name.

-Also you need to choose a prefix that you will use consistently to name specific assets of your sites (most notably  types, content definitions, attributes, typese).
+Also you need to choose a prefix that you will use consistently to name specific assets of your sites (most notably types, content definitions, attributes).

-The prefix is the common conventions used to avoid name clashes.
+The prefix is a common conventions used to avoid name clashes.
 Here I will use the prefix *My*.

 **NOTE** We experienced problems when Content Definitions or Attributes have the same name in 2 different sites.
-So we recommend to use always a prefix when naming Attributes, Content and Parent definitions, in order to guarantee the uniqueness of the names.
+So we recommend to use always a prefix when naming Types, Attributes, Content and Parent definitions, in order to guarantee the uniqueness of the names.
 Templates are also automatically named with a prefix when created by the deployer (see later in this tutorial).

 ## Configure a new site and a virtual host